 Culminating Undergraduate Experience (Thesis)

-Please Note: Students facing challenges for completing their CUE requirement, including students who have completed all other graduation requirements, please contact CCUE@kettering.edu for immediate advisement.
+Please Note: Students facing challenges for completing their CUE requirement, including students who have completed all other graduation requirements, are to contact the Center for Integrated Learning Experiences - Culminating Undergraduate Experience (CILE - CUE) office for immediate advisement.

 CUE Options & Finding a CUE/Thesis Topic

 For all of CUE options, it is the student’s responsibility to find a topic for his/her thesis project.
 If the student is unable to secure a thesis project through his/her Co-op Employer, with employer approval provided by the company to CILE - CUE the student can pursue one of the non-Co-op Thesis options.